jcletousey/personal-website/README.md

       |- ...
 ```

-1. To generate automatic links for the page translations, add the `idI18n` _front matter_ attribute in all the related pages.
+3. To generate automatic links for the page translations, add the `idI18n` _front matter_ attribute in all the translation pages.
+It could be an `integer` or a `string`.

 For example, in `content/en/pages/my-page.md`, add in the _front matter_:

 ```markdown
 ---
 idI18n: 1